 But the majority of us are out of touch with our intuition.
 We stumble to define it, let alone use it to shape our lives.
 And in a society that largely values only what can be explained, it’s no surprise that many ignore or repress this powerful sense.

-While this may change in the future—scientists have already proven that your body can sense a poor decision before your mind can process the risk or rationally explain why—for now, we largely tune out these signals.
+Scientists have already proven that your body can sense a poor decision before your mind can process the risk or rationally explain why.
+Still, most of us have been conditioned to resist this deeper knowledge within us.

 As a result of this detachment, we may experience higher instances of regret and physical symptoms from stress or anxiety.
 But most importantly, we risk missing the signals that direct us each to the unique path we are meant to be on.

-Another consequence of this cultural gap in understanding is that many people think that being intuitive is a static trait—it’s something you are or aren’t.
-But that’s not true.
-It’s a sense you can sharpen with practice.
+Another consequence of this cultural gap in understanding is that many people think that being intuitive is a static trait, when it’s actually a sense you can sharpen with practice.

 Exercises to Sharpen Your Intuition